-This information will help you prepare for your CAR T cell therapy at Memorial Sloan Kettering (MSK), including what to expect before, during, and after your treatment.Back to top
+This information will help you get ready for your CAR-T cell collection (harvesting) at MSK.
+It explains what to expect before, during, and after your procedure.

-- T cell modification: The T cells will be sent to a laboratory to have a new gene added to them.
-The new gene will help them find and destroy cancer cells.
+CAR T cell harvesting is a procedure that collects T cells (a type of white blood cell).
+They will be sent to a lab to have a new gene added to them.
+This is called genetic modification.
+The new gene will help them find and kill cancer cells.
 Once the T cells have this new gene, they are called CAR T cells.

 MSK Schwartz Building Lobby

 1250 1st Ave. (between East 67th and East 68th streets)

 Apheresis Unit on the 12th floor